 It’s important to note that intense scratching and ear inflammation can be caused by things other than ear mites.
 Bacteria, fungi, other kinds of parasites, irritating chemicals, and physical obstruction of the ear canal can manifest the same way.
 And even if you’ve actually seen the

-This is why it is important to go to a veterinarian before attempting to treat any kind of ear infection at home.
+This is why it is vital to go to a veterinarian before trying to treat any kind of ear infection at home.

 Your vet will most likely use an otoscope to see the inside of your cat’s ear and visualize the mites.
-Ear swabs will be taken and assessed in the library to confirm the diagnosis and check it there are concurrent bacterial or fungal issues that will require treatment as well.
+Ear swabs will be taken and assessed in the lab to confirm the diagnosis and check if there are concurrent bacterial or fungal issues that will need treatment as well.